WorkCover Lawyers in Melbourne Helping You Get the Compensation You Deserve

 • Benefits for Impairment: A one-time payment that takes into account any permanent physical or mental impairments you have because of your work accident.

-• Superannuation payments: Making regular payments to your superannuation shows that you are still committed to your financial security.
+• Superannuation payments: Making regular payments to your superannuation helps maintain your financial stability.

 • Work-related Death Entitlements: If someone dies because of their job, their families are entitled to lump-sum payments, pensions, and money to pay for their funeral